P403n1x87/thehubofheliopolis/content/2022-02-11-pytest-cunit.md

     FAILED tests/cunit/test_cache.py::test_queue_item - tests.cunit.conftest.Segmentati...
     ============================ 1 failed, 4 passed in 1.73s =============================

-Hmm Still not that useful.
+Hmm, Still not that useful.
 What if we compile with debug symbols?
 Let's change the `cache` fixture in `test_cache.py` so that it compiles the caching sources with the `-g` option